grpc/grpc-swift/README.md

 Swift Package Manager builds are demonstrated on Linux using the instructions in the [Packages](Packages) directory.

+## Getting started

+After cloning this repository, `cd third_party; RUNME.sh` to download its dependencies (we don't use git submodules to keep this repository lean for imports with the Swift Package Manager).

+## Building grpc

+Swift gRPC currently requires a separate build of the grpc core library.
+To do this, enter the grpc directory and run `git submodule update --init` and then `make install`.
+If you get build errors, edit the Makefile and remove "-Werror" from the line that begins with "CPPFLAGS +=".

 ## Can't find something?

 To make it easier for the Swift Package manager to find,